imliuyzh/AntCatalog/README.md

 2. Execute `npm run dev` to start the back end service
    + If there is an error about ts-node, run `npm i -g ts-node`

-For other information of back end services such as testing, please visit [here](https://github.com/imliuyzh/AntCatalog/tree/main/server).
+For other information of back end services such as testing, please see [here](https://github.com/imliuyzh/AntCatalog/tree/main/server).

 ## Built With
 ### Front end